haavapet/binary-analysis-rs/README.md

 📝 Short description: binary-analysis-rs 🚀 is a Rust-based project that facilitates the analysis of binaries from unknown instruction set architectures.
 It accepts a binary file and several optional parameters, such as instruction length, to identify the most likely opcodes along with an associated probability rating.

-## Installation

-To install and use the Binary Analysis Tool, follow these straightforward steps:

-1. Clone the repository to your local machine.
-2. Ensure you have Rust installed on your system.
-If not, download it from [Rust's official website](https://www.rust-lang.org/).
-3. Navigate to the project directory using the terminal.
-4. Build the project by running `cargo build`.
-5. Execute the program with your binary file and desired parameters using `cargo run`.

 ## Features

 🔍 Key Features: